appliedecon/data602-lectures/project/readme.md

 # Data requirements:
 - Should not be one of the common machine learning datasets used in examples and textbooks (no titanic, MNIST, iris, Boston house prices, or textbook datasets).
 Use a dataset of at least moderate size (> 5,000 rows and 10 features).
 Ideally, the dataset should have a mix of numerical and categorical features, but that is not mandatory.
+If the dataset comes from Kaggle or Data.World, there should be no public notebooks with analysis.
 - The dataset should not be proprietary or internal to your company.
 Look for open data sets.
 - This should be a **CLASSIFICATION** problem, either binary or multi-class.